benjamincrozat/legacy-blog/posts/20-best-web-hosting-php-developers.md

 [<img loading="lazy" src="https://res.cloudinary.com/benjamin-crozat/image/upload/dpr_auto,f_auto,q_auto,w_auto/v1667393652/www.digitalocean.com__sctfdo.png" alt="DigitalOcean" />](https://benjamincrozat.com/recommends/digitalocean)

 DigitalOcean is a reliable cloud hosting provider that offers a delightfully simple and intuitive user interface.
-Whatever you need for your PHP project, they provide at a reasonable price.
+Whatever you need for your Laravel or any kind of PHP project, they provide at a reasonable price.

 Key features:
 - PHP 8.x